 Even as the government reduces spending on contracts, private equity “is going to be a mainstay of the industry,” Stack said.
 “It’s just a question of at what price and at what level of risk.”

 Private equity ownership in the sector has risen in the past several years as contractors such as Lockheed Martin Corp.
-(LMT), the world’s biggest defense company, and Northrop Grumman Corp.
-(NOC) maker of the Global Hawk drone, have sold divisions to help boost profit margins and avoid conflicts of interest.
+(LMT:US), the world’s biggest defense company, and Northrop Grumman Corp.
+(NOC:US) maker of the Global Hawk drone, have sold divisions to help boost profit margins and avoid conflicts of interest.

 Northrop in 2009 sold TASC Inc., its government consulting unit, to a partnership of Kohlberg Kravis Roberts & Co. and General Atlantic LLC for $1.65 billion.
 The sale was made to comply with rules intended to prevent companies from advising government agencies on weapons systems while also bidding for contracts to build them.